Cannonball (diving)

 A cannonball, also referred to as a bomb, is a diving style where the diver hugs their knees and attempts to enter the water with their body shaped as much like a sphere as possible.
 The goal is to create a large splash.

 Known in German as the Arschbombe, the cannonball has been turned into the competitive sport of "Splashdiving".

-In New Zealand, the dive is referred to colloquially as a Manu in the indigenous Māori language.
+In New Zealand, the dive is referred to colloquially as a Manu - a word from the indigenous Māori language.